slint-ui/slint/docs/building.md

 ```

 **Important:** Note that `cargo test` does not work without first calling `cargo build` because the
-the required dynamic library will not be found.
+the required dynamic library won't be found.

 ### C++ Tests

 The C++ tests are contained in the `test-driver-cpp` crate.
 It requires the Slint C++ library to be built,
-which is not done by default.
+which isn't done by default.
 Build it explicitly before running the tests:

 ```sh
 cargo build --lib -p slint-cpp